|"Seeking Union with God"

 |"For St. Ignatius of Loyola, the discernment of spirits is part of everyone's spiritual journey.
 No one who is trying to make spiritual progress should attempt to do so alone - a spiritual director is required.
 [My comment: If one can't find a good spiritual director which is often the case, advice can also be obtained in the confessional or from a spiritual person or friend.]
 A director assists a Christian in examining the motives, desires, consolations, and desolations in one's life.
 Objectively, one can know what is right from looking at the Ten Commandments and the Seven Deadly Sins in a thorough examination of conscience.
 But the broader picture of one's life is often not so clear.
 A Christian should, according to St. Ignatius, share everything with a director who can see things objectively, without being swayed by the emotions and passions of the Christian seeking advice.
 Discerning whether the good spirit (the influence of God, the Church, one's soul) or the bad spirit (the influence of Satan, the world, the flesh) is at work requires calm, rational reflection.
 The good spirit brings us to peaceful, joyful decisions.
 The bad spirit often brings us to make quick, emotional, conflicted decisions.
 A spiritual director can assist both by personal experience, listening with care, and giving an objective analysis."
 (From the Wikipedia website)

 Discernment: Recognizing God's voice

-(from the Catholic Charismatic Renewal website from Melbourne, Australia)
+(an excerpt from the Catholic Charismatic Renewal website, Melbourne, Australia)

 "The Three Ways of Making A Choice